Overcoming Obstacles to Making Disciples in Our Networks:

 Problems We Face: Many believers love Jesus but remain unclear about what disciple-making actually involves.
 Mission often feels like events or specialized programs rather than something that happens in ordinary relationships across networks of family, friends, coworkers, and neighbors.
 Without a simple definition, believers feel unqualified and unsure where to begin.

 Solutions That Help: We clarify mission by defining disciple-making as helping others trust Jesus, obey Jesus, and teach others to do the same.
 By mapping our relational networks and praying for them regularly, we discover where God is already at work.
 Mission becomes accessible when believers see themselves as everyday ambassadors of Christ within their existing spheres of life.
+See Mission: To Make Disciples of All Nations.

 For Reflection and Action

-• How would you express the Great Commission in your own words?
+1. How would you express the Great Commission in your own words?

-• Whose name from your relational network comes to mind as you seek to lead people to God?
+2. Whose name from your relational network comes to mind as you seek to lead people to God?

-4. Strategy: A Clear, Repeatable Pathway
+5. Strategy: A Clear, Repeatable Pathway

 Problems We Face: Believers often struggle not because they lack desire but because they lack a pathway they can actually follow.
 Disciple-making feels overwhelming or vague, and many churches rely on programs rather than reproducible patterns.
 Without structure, obedience becomes inconsistent or short-lived.

-Solutions That Help: Our approach to making disciples (WPF + Five Movements) model provides a simple map anyone can follow: serve, seek, invite, gather, and coach.
+Solutions That Help: Our approach to making disciples (WPF + Five Movements) model provides a simple map anyone can follow: serve, seek, invite, gather, and equip.
 As believers focus on one next step at a time and practice these movements in community, clarity replaces confusion and movement replaces stagnation.
 Tools, diagrams, and weekly practices help reduce complexity and increase confidence.

 For Reflection and Action